-4.15.2.
-In the next example, RLL applies because the comparison question displays one of the five RLL features-decrease in amplitude (suppression) relative to homeostasis.
-The relevant question serves as the default time window because it contains response duration of 15 seconds (although it is non-RLL applicable), while the comparison question contains only 10 seconds of response duration.
-A value of plus one (+1) is assigned because the line length of the waveform at the comparison question is shorter than the line length of the waveform at the relevant question.
-Note that while the relevant question contains 15 seconds of actual response the comparison question contains response and one respiration cycle of homeostasis.
-This is perfectly acceptable because both windows of evaluation must share identical time frames.
-Moreover the relevant question defined the default time window because it contained the most significant response duration.
+4.15.2 In the next example (Figure F.10), RLL applies because both comparative questions display one of the five RLL features-decrease in amplitude (suppression).
+Also, both comparative questions exhibit approximately 11 seconds of response duration.
+As such, the default window of evaluation becomes 11 seconds.
+A value of plus one (+1) is assigned because the line length of the waveform for the comparison question is shorter than the line length of the waveform at the relevant question.
+Note that while both questions have a decrease in amplitude response, the amplitude in the comparison question response is smaller.
+Therefore, it has to have a shorter line length than the relevant question.